 The school runs daily guided reading sessions for all children.
 During these sessions, children either work with a teacher or TA to discuss their reading and work on their comprehension, or they complete independent tasks related to the book the group is reading.
 We use a range of different strategies for teaching guided reading in order to allow children to learn in lots of different ways.

-Children in Dragons regularly use Storytelling into Writing to help them build their writing repertoire and understanding of basic grammar and punctuation.
+Children in Dragons regularly use Talk for Writing to help them build their writing repertoire and understanding of basic grammar and punctuation.
 They also use their theme to study and create writing in the non-fiction genre and poetry.

 Throughout the school, all children are expected to edit and self-assess their writing using the systems set in place in our marking and feedback policy.